joannaylin/joannaylin/README.md

 # :wave: Hi, I'm Joanna

 Currently, a software engineer at Hologram.
 Lover of all the foods, reading, and chronically rewatching tv shows (peep Criminal Minds and Grey's Anatomy).
+I'm obsessed with stationary and can find myself spending hours in a bookstore or any stationary store.
+I also love to practice calligraphy and am learning to draw digitally in my free time, whenever that is.
 If I'm not in front of the computer coding, I'm likely off in a corner doing some form of aerial arts, reading or just endless twitter-scrolling.

 ## 🌱 I’m currently working on ...